 Times are tough and overwhelming right now, and if you’re struggling to stay balanced, you’re not alone.
-This is where mindfulness can help.
+This is where can can use mindfulness to strengthen resilience.
 It’s a strategy that can help you avoid becoming overwhelmed, which might be even more necessary these days.

 You’re busy thinking about your camps, your staff, your campers, and how to plan for a variety of hard-to-predict situations.
 Mindfulness can help you focus on your needs and take action without letting every individual detail become overpowering.
 This can mean turning off the news to limit your exposure to every detail emerging about COVID-19.
 It can mean finding a peer or friend to vent to (or with).
 It can also mean allowing yourself to feel sad or challenged, and not just pushing away those feelings.